-However, when given that trajectory, the motor milestone chart suggests that children observed cruising at twelve months old will likely exhibit walking with “wide-based” gaits by fifteen months of age.
+However, given this trajectory, the motor milestone chart suggests that children observed cruising at twelve months will likely exhibit walking with “wide-based” gaits by fifteen months.
 Three months later, the wide-based gait should resolve into an ability to “walk avoiding obstacles”.
-By two years of age, typically developing children are expected to demonstrate the ability to “run avoiding obstacles”.
+By two years, typically developing children are expected to demonstrate the ability to “run avoiding obstacles”.
 Thus milestone charts indicate that typically developing children who begin walking earlier or later will exhibit similar intervals of gross motor milestone achievement; as they continuously improve in their visual-motor coordination.

-Thus, eighteen month old children who are blind and mobility visually impaired are not able to avoid obstacles while walking, simply because they cannot see the obstacles.
-It has nothing to do with their physical body and everything to do with their insufficient or lack of vision.
+Thus, eighteen-month-old children who are blind and mobility visually impaired are not able to visually avoid obstacles while walking, simply because they cannot see the obstacles.
+It has nothing to do with their physical body and everything to do with their sensory impairment.

-For example, four year old children who cannot “run avoiding obstacles” are not two years behind their sighted peers, they are visually impaired.
-They may also be delayed, but their ability to catch up can only occur when given a replacement for their faulty vision, a mobility tool that supplies them with the information they need about the path ahead.
+Their ability to catch up can occur when given a replacement for their faulty vision, a mobility tool that supplies them with the information they need about the path ahead.
 However, without accessible path information they cannot avoid obstacles while running simply because they cannot see the obstacles.

 Therefore, instead of labeling these children as having delayed gross motor skills, these observable indicators can help families and early intervention professionals identify these children as mobility visually impaired or blind (MVI/B).
 By identifying them correctly, families and professionals are able to appropriately recommend their children as needing consistent tactile path information.